School greening means making sustainability for today's children and future generations the focus of curriculum and

 - Create a Green School action plan, based on the results of the survey or audit.
 Start with the "low hanging fruit" — easily achievable targets — for short-term tangible results to be proud of.
 Set longer term goals as well, in each of the three areas:

-Inform, involve, and celebrate!
+- Inform, involve, and celebrate!
 Acknowledging, sharing and celebrating goal achievement is important for keeping motivation high (and motivating others).
-Use all available media to communicate your successes.
+For example, implementing a Green School theme is a great way to get transformative education for sustainability off the ground.
+Use all available media to communicate your plan and your successes.

-At UCC, we invited student leaders and staff sponsors of environment clubs from neighbouring schools to an after-school Green Tea Party.
+At one school where I worked, we invited student leaders and staff sponsors of environment clubs from neighbouring schools to an after-school Green Tea Party.
 We served organic teas, fruit and cookies, and invited a popular local school board trustee to be our keynote speaker of sorts.
-Then the students met and the teachers met (separately), and we got to brag about how well our program was going — and be motivated by tales of success from the other schools.
+Then the students met and the teachers met (separately), and we got to share what our Green School program was doing — and be motivated by tales of success from the other schools.

-Visit Seven Steps to a Green School for much more information.
+Visit Seven Steps Towards an Eco-School for much more information.

 Go to Greening the Curriculum